 In most cases, you will wear nightguards on your upper teeth, however, you might also want to wear them on your lower teeth.

-Moreover, an effective nightguard is comfortable, resist tears, durable, and easy to clean.
+Moreover, an effective nightguard is comfortable, resists tears, is durable, and easy to clean.
 They should also not restrict your speech and breathing capabilities.

 Who needs a Nightguard?